kwindrem/TailscaleGX/ReadMe.md

 Note that IP forwarding will impact CPU performance so use with caution.

+# Tailscale authorization key

+An alternate way to connect the GX device to your tailnet is to use an authorization key.

+This key is generated under settings in your tailscale admin console.
+It then must be entered into the GX device.

+The complete key is longer than supported by the GUI edit box so it is split into up to three separate pieces for entry.
+The complete code is shown above the three editable parts.
+Each part is limited to 25 characters.

+If you have console access to the GX device, it is far easier to use dbus-spy to enter the key into

+> com.victronenergy.settings /Settings/Services/Tailscale/AuthKey

+Or use the command line interface:

+> dbus -y com.victronenergy.settings /Settings/Services/Tailscale/AuthKey SetValue [key]

 # Installing

 TailscaleGX can be installed from Package manager.